SamuelSchlesinger/dungeon-crawler/README.md

 Next steps:
 1. Map editor: this will allow me to much more easily construct scenarios and will allow users to do the same.
-2. Enemy movement and combat: this is the main meat of the game, but I want to build the map editor first because it'll make testing a lot easier.